-Arriving to School/Tardiness
+Arriving at School/Tardiness

-Students are expected to be in school, class, and other assigned areas on time.
-Tardiness includes being late for school, homeroom, class and study hall.
-Lateness to school, class, or other assigned area is a disruption to the educational process, to the education of your child, and other children.
-If your student will be late for any reason, the parent or guardian must call 610-489-5000, ext.
-25037.
+Students are expected to be in school.
+School start time is 8:15 AM.
+Tardiness includes being late to school or class.
+Lateness to school, class, or other assigned areas is a disruption to the educational process, to the education of your child, and other children.

+If your child will be late for any reason, a parent/guardian must call the Attendance Office (610-831-5314) before 8:10 A.M. or provide their child with a note signed by the parent/guardian.

-Any student who arrives after the start of first period must:
+Any student who arrives after the start of homeroom must: